vikingair/spy4js/README.md

 ### Introduction

 **spy4js** provides a stand-alone spy framework.
-It is decoupled by any dependecies and other assertion frameworks.
+It is decoupled by any dependencies and other assertion frameworks.
 Other than most test frameworks it uses a different - maybe you will need to get used to - test notation.
 It does not make assertion, which are expected to be fulfilled on runtime, but displays facts, that are considered to be fulfilled on runtime.
 And if this fact is not true, it will throw an exception.
 I consider the way of writing facts more regular because it fits more to the rest of the written code.

 **spy4js** comes with the one interesting (es6 like) class `Spy`.
 The spy instances are treated as class instances and come with a lot of useful features.
 See below for more.

-### Installation (TODO)
+### Installation

+Like every other npm package.
+You may `npm install spy4js --save-dev` to save the latest version to your dev dependencies.

 ### Interface